I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 In May 2021, the remains of 215 children were discovered in a mass grave outside a residential school in Kamloops, British Columbia.
 This was the latest evidence of the appalling treatment received by Native People at the hands of the Canadian government.
-There will likely be further grisly discoveries in the days to come.
+A number of similar reports were made over the following months, and there will likely be further grisly discoveries in the years to come.

 Residential School Background